epfl-ada/ada-2023-project-patterndetectives/README.md

 | Task 2 | Elias and Kaan |
 | Task 3 | Keren |
 | Everythin else | Whole team |

+The collaboration plan was respected, everyone answered their question except for the last question which was deemed to hard.